google-marketing-solutions/ariel/README.md

 Gemini, the language model used for translation, is proficient in multiple languages.
 For the most current list of supported languages, refer to [here](https://cloud.google.com/gemini/docs/codeassist/supported-languages).

-### Text-to-Speech (GCP Text-to-Speech or Eleven Labs)
+### Text-to-Speech (GCP Text-to-Speech or ElevenLabs)

 GCP Text-to-Speech offers an extensive selection of voices in various languages.
 For a comprehensive list of supported languages and available voices, refer to [here](https://cloud.google.com/text-to-speech/docs/voices).
-Eleven Labs API is an alterantive to GCP Text-to-Speech.
+ElevenLabs API is an alterantive to GCP Text-to-Speech.
 See a list of supported languages [here](https://elevenlabs.io/docs/api-reference/text-to-speech#supported-languages).

 ## Getting Started